 This has led to an increase in popularity and growth of the market over the past few years.
-Increasing aquaculture activities is one of the prime reasons which are expected to drive the demand for aquafeed within the forecast period.
-In addition, growing human consumption of fish owing to rising consumer awareness about its various health benefits is expected to fuel the demand for aquafeed over the next few years.
+Increasing aquaculture activities is one of the primary factors expected to drive the aquafeed demand over the forecast period.
+Also, growing human consumption of fish owing to rising consumer awareness about its health benefits is expected to fuel demand for aquafeed over the next few years.
 However, fluctuating prices of key ingredients used in manufacture fish feed such as fish meal and fish oil is expected to hamper the growth of the market.
-The global demand for aquafeed was 37,604 kilo tons in 2013 and is expected to grow at a CAGR of 11% from 2014 to 2020.
-In terms of revenue, the market was valued at USD 62,610.6 million in 2013 and is expected to grow at a CAGR of 11.4% from 2014 to 2020.
-The growing demand for fish and fish oil products owing to the awareness of omega 3 and its health benefits is further expected to boost the demand for aquaculture, fuelling the demand for aquafeed.
+Global demand for aquafeed was 41,627.6 kilo tons in 2014 and is expected to grow at a CAGR exceeding 11% from 2015 to 2022.
+In terms of revenue, the market was valued at USD 69,721.9 million in 2014 and is expected to grow at a CAGR of 11.4% from 2015 to 2022.
+Growing demand for fish and fish oil products owing to rising consumer awareness regarding the health benefits of omega 3 is further expected to expand aquaculture activities, consequently fuelling the demand for aquafeed.